retirement, annuities, long term care, pensions on divorce

 It is unlikely that the existing pension provider can offer a competitive enhanced or impaired life annuity, if they offer one at all.
 As 2/3rds of people at retirement accept the rate offered by the provider without considering an open market option that could add up to 30% more pension income to a standard annuity, there is little incentive for the provider to be competitive.

 There are only a small number of life companies that offer enhanced or impaired life terms and the only way to secure the increased income is to exercise the open market option.
-In most cases it is possible to get a free quote of the best annuity at that time and this could increase the pension income substantially.
+In most cases it is possible to get a free quote of the best pension annuity at that time and this could increase the pension income substantially.
+Once you have purchased an annuity it cannot be changed, so always secure a personalised annuity quote offering guaranteed rates and research your options.

-How ill do you have to be before receiving an enhanced or impaired life annuity?
+How ill do you have to be before receiving an impaired life annuity?

 An individual aged 50 to 75 could be healthy now but due to their lifestyle have a reduced life expectancy.
 For example, they may have smoked 10 cigarettes per day for the past ten years and could qualify for an enhanced annuity.